 Prepare your camera

 Even if you’ve got the best spot and positioned your tripod perfectly, you won’t be able to take your best photos if your camera isn’t set up properly.
 For the best results, turn off your flash and use manual mode so you can control the exposure and aperture.
-A good place to start for your camera settings is ISO 100 – 200, f/11 aperture and ½ second shutter speed.
+Our recommended camera settings for fireworks are: ISO 100 – 200, f/11 aperture and ½ second shutter speed.

-If your photos look too dark, simply tweak the shutter speed to make it slower and allow more light in, while keeping the aperture setting the same.
+Firework photography tip: If your photos look too dark, simply tweak the shutter speed to make it slower and allow more light in, while keeping the aperture setting the same.
 Keep slowing down the shutter speed until you get the desired effect.
 Remember you’ll need a tripod for slower shutter speeds, otherwise your photos will come out blurry.
 Don’t be afraid to tweak your settings for the perfect shot.

 Don’t forget the sparklers!

-Close ups of sparklers make brilliant Bonfire Night photos, but remember to wear gloves if you’re handling them, and keep their sparks well away from your phone or camera.
+Close ups of sparklers make brilliant Bonfire Night photos, but remember to wear gloves if you’re handling them, and keep their sparks well away from your camera.